 Like the soft-top MX-5, two four-cylinder petrol engines are available: a 1.5- and a 2.0-litre, with 132hp and 184hp respectively.
 An update in late 2018 uprated the performance figures from the previous 131hp and 160hp versions available.

 Both come with an excellent, fun-to-use six-speed manual gearbox as standard.
 However, the MX-5 RF also introduces the option of an auto transmission, available with the 2.0-litre engine only in Sport Nav+ trim.
 There are currently no plans to introduce an auto MX-5 soft-top in the UK, so if you’re searching for a brand-new MX-5 automatic then the 2.0-litre RF model is your only choice.

 The Mazda MX-5 RF is available with four trim levels: SE+, SE-L Nav+, Sport Nav+ and GT Sport Nav+.
 All models except SE+ come with sat-nav as standard.

 The Mazda MX-5 RF is a very likeable car, with an unusual style all of its own.

-Even though it’s a little heavier than the soft-top model, it’s just as much fun to drive, if not even more so – its slightly stiffer suspension means it has a little less body roll than its fabric-topped sibling.
+Even though it’s a little heavier than the soft-top model, it’s almost as much fun to drive, if not even more so – its slightly stiffer suspension means it has a little less body roll than its fabric-topped sibling.

 It’s a shame the wind noise is so great when the roof is open, because when the roof is closed it’s quieter and more comfortable than the soft-top.
 Taller drivers, be warned – although the roofline is slightly taller, headroom is still very tight.

 If you’re likely to cover more motorway miles than average in your MX-5, or particularly like the look of the RF’s lines, there’s much here to enjoy.
-However, we suspect most buyers will be served equally well by the cheaper, lighter, less complicated Mazda MX-5 soft top.
+However, we suspect most buyers will be served equally well by the cheaper, lighter, less complicated Mazda MX-5 soft-top.